 The basic task before using the driver is to include the header files that are delivered on USB-Stick together with the board.
-The header files are found in the directory /Driver/c\header.
+The header files are found in the directory /Driver/c_header.
 Please don't change them in any way because they are updated with each new driver version to include the new registers and new functionality.

 dlltyp.h Includes the platform specific definitions for data types and function declarations.
 All data types are based on these definitions.
 The use of this type definition file allows the use of examples and programs on different platforms without changes to the program source.
 The header file supports Microsoft Visual C++, Borland C++ Builder and GNU C/C++ directly.
-When using other compilers it might be necessary to make a copy of this file and change the data types according to this compiler regs.h cific part of the documentation.
+When using other compilers it might be necessary to make a copy of this file and change the data types according to this compiler. regs.h Defines all registers and commands which are used in the Spectrum driver for the different boards.
+The registers a board uses are described in the board spe- cific part of the documentation.
 This header file is common for all cards.
 Therefore this file also contains a huge number of registers used on other card types than the one described in this manual.
-Please stick to the manual to see which registers are valid for your type of card.
+Please stick to the manual to see which registers are valid for your type of card. spcm_drv.h Defines the functions of the used SpcM driver.
+All definitions are taken from the file dlltyp.h.
+The functions themselves are described below. spcerr.h Contains all error codes used with the Spectrum driver.
+All error codes that can be given back by any of the driver functions are also described here briefly.
+The error codes and their meaning are described in detail in the appendix of this manual.